JulianaPereiraAdler/SprintIV/README.md

 ---
 ## Como executar

-1. Faça o download do projeto.
+1. Seguir as instruções do README do app_api.
-2. Abra o arquivo index.html no seu navegador.
+2. Seguir as instruções do README do app_front.